 - They drink almost every single day of the year.

 - They experience withdrawal when trying to quit.

 The good news is that most of the alcoholics in this group try to seek help for their addiction.
 The bad news is that they tend to improve the least in their symptomology once they begin treatment.
 Above all, their treatment should emphasize relapse prevention.

 These individuals are most likely to benefit from an alcohol rehabilitation center.
 Being under constant supervision will help them avoid relapse and get through withdrawal.
 Additionally, treatment should address any other mental illness and substance abuse problems.

 Even after rehab ends, a structured environment can help maintain positive change.
 Often, 12-step programs can help these individuals focus on sobriety once rehab ends.

 Are You or a Loved One Suffering From Alcohol Use Disorder?

-If you suspect you or a loved on fits into one of these five categories, it’s essential to get them help immediately.
+If you suspect you or a loved on fits into one of these five categories for types of alcoholics, it’s essential to get them help immediately.
 Whether you need to stage an intervention, put them into a detox service, or take them to an addition recover center, we can help.

 Read about Help Addiction Recovery Center’s treatment program.
 Located in Pasadena, California, each patient’s treatment is custom-designed.
 Call us at (626) 460-3934 for a confidential evaluation today.